Hybrid Mount

 WebUI

-Hybrid Mount includes a SolidJS-based WebUI served by the daemon over a local TCP socket.
-The daemon prints the access URL to logcat on startup.
+Hybrid Mount includes a SolidJS-based WebUI served by the daemon over a local TCP socket (HTTP/SSE).
+CLI and automation clients communicate over a Unix socket.
+The daemon prints the WebUI access URL to logcat on startup.

 Capabilities

-- Kasumi control panel β LKM status, rule listing, feature toggles, uname configuration, maps/kstat rules.
+- Kasumi control panel — LKM status, rule listing, feature toggles, uname configuration, maps/kstat rules (Full flavor only).

 Access

 The WebUI runs on http://127.0.0.1:<random-port> with a cryptographic access token.
-The daemon manages the lifecycle β no separate web server needed.
-On-device, use a browser or WebView; remotely, forward the port via ADB.
+The daemon manages the lifecycle — no separate web server needed.
+On-device, open through your root manager’s WebView; remotely, forward the port via ADB.

 Configuration